feedbacky-project/app/README.md

 Some SVG illustrations provided by https://undraw.co/

-Design system used in project provided by https://mdbootstrap.com and https://getbootstrap.com/
+Design system used in project provided by https://getbootstrap.com/

 ## License
 Feedbacky is free and open source software under the [MIT License](https://github.com/Plajer/feedbacky-project/blob/master/LICENSE.md).